Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 142:
 - By Drian114.

+ufo 143:
+- By JustHyperCL.
+- Inspired by Exeteric's cube 0.

 ufo 144:
 - By Drian114.
 - A couple of extra details were added to the original design.